316austin316/Silent-Hill-3-Modding/README.md

 # Silent Hill 3 Modding

-This repository is the central hub for my Silent Hill 3 Modding Project.
+This repository is the central hub for Silent Hill 3 Documentation

 ## Documentation